beanloop/techblog/content/blog/rn-bridging-native-modules/index.md

 ### Configure Objective-C bridging header

 If this was the first Swift file created in the project a pop-up should appear asking if you would like to configure an Objective-C bridging header.
 This is needed to mix Objective-C and Swift code in the project, which we need to do in order to bridge Swift code to React Native, so go ahead and select **Create Bridging Header**.
 The file will be a header file named "**[ProjectName]**-Bridging-Header.h".
-If you do not get the prompt and are sure you have not created on before, you can create one manually by right-clicking your project folder and selecting **New File...**, then **Header File**.
+If you do not get the prompt and are sure you have not created one before, you can create one manually by right-clicking your project folder and selecting **New File...**, then **Header File**.
+Name it "**[ProjectName]**-Bridging-Header.h".

 Go to the **Build Settings** tab for your project, search for **Swift Compiler - General**, and make sure your bridging header is set as the **Objective-C Bridging Header** setting.
+Xcode should update this setting automatically if you chose let Xcode configure the bridging header when prompted.
+If it was done manually, this setting must also be updated manually.

 *Note: A header file is used to define information that will be needed across multiple files, containing class/function declarations, etc.*